almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/projects/christmas-light-show/faq.md

 ### What kind of hardware do you use?

-#### Raspbery Pi

-The Falcon Pi Player is installed on the Raspberry Pi.
-The Rasberry Pi controls the relays, which in turn controls all of the lights.
-The Pi controls each of the 24 channels of relays via the GPIO pins that it has.

 #### Christmas Lights

 All of the lights are LED.
 Only two colors are used for the light show, white and red.

-#### Solid State Relays

-All of the relays are Solid State Relays (SSR).
-SSRs were used because they have no mechanical or moving parts and having greater reliability for being switched on and off frequently.

-Mechanical relays heat up from switching on an off.
-When done repeatedly, like during a song, the relay can actually over heat and weld itself together.

 #### FM Radio Transmitter